erikvullings/mithril-materialized/packages/lib/README.md

   - Dropdown
 - Others
   - ModalPanel
+  - MaterialBox
+  - Collapsible or accordion
+  - Carousel
+  - Parallax
+- Additional
   - Label
   - HelperText
   - CodeBlock (not from materialize-css)

 ## Version history

+v0.4 No breaking changes

+- New components: MaterialBox, Collapsible or accordion, and Carousel

 v0.3 Breaking changes